Stefan-Vo/EZCargo/README.md

 4) This file [EZCargo](https://drive.google.com/file/d/18nPjbnChVlkpwWbTvfgGqAVyc863hFFs/view?usp=drive_link) shows evidence of our efforts to design our software.

+6) This URL https://github.com/Stefan-Vo/EZCargo/tree/main points to a GitHub repository of our code.

+7) This [Youtube Video](https://youtu.be/fksXPIlm6Z0) shows our software solving a balance and a transfer test case(the two 6th test cases that were specificied by Dr. Keogh).

  #9) We would like to point out the following limitations: